ffbeast/ffbeast.github.io/docs/en/wheel_assembly.md

 Designed specifically for **MKS XDrive** and **MT6701**.
 For other options need some mixing and matching.

 {: .important }
-> [**Check the link**](https://cults3d.com/en/3d-model/game/howerboard-dd-ffb-wheel-enclosure)  with files ready to be printed, and full STEP project in case you would like to modify it for your need.
+> [**Check the link**](https://cults3d.com/en/3d-model/game/howerboard-dd-ffb-wheel-enclosure) with STL files ready to be printed, and full STEP project in case you would like to modify it for your need.

 <iframe src="https://gmail2239807.autodesk360.com/shares/public/SH512d4QTec90decfa6e83c81846a2160a14?mode=embed" width="736" height="736" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>